-After the LAG instance is assigned to the FPE, it can no longer be used for other general purposes, such as IP interfaces and/or SAPs.
+After the LAG instance is assigned to the FPE, it can no longer be used for other general purposes, such as IP interfaces or SAPs.
 Any attempt to do so is blocked in MD-CLI.
-The operational state of the FPE can be verified as shown in the following output.
-It is also useful to be able to identify the services and pw-ports that are mapped to an FPE.
-This can be obtained using the show fwd-path-ext fpe <number> associations command.
+The operational state of the FPE can be verified as follows: